Jeiwan/uniswapv3-book/src/milestone_3/user-interface.md

 const upperTick = priceToTick(upperPrice);
 ```

 Another thing we need to add here is slippage protection.
-For simplicity, I made it a hard coded value and set it to 0.5%.
+For simplicity, I made it a hard-coded value and set it to 0.5%.
 Here's how to use slippage tolerance to calculate minimal amounts:

 ```javascript
 const slippage = 0.5;